isomerpages/enterprisesg-bgr/_internship-opportunities/Ongoing Internship Programmes.md

 variant: tiptap
 description: ""
 ---
-<p>Here are the current overseas internships and work experiences that are
-currently being run.</p>
+<p>Here are the overseas internship programmes that are currently being run.</p>
 <p>Please note that the list below is non-exhaustive, do <strong>contact your respective educational institutions </strong>for
 more information and the full range of opportunities available.</p>
 <div data-type="detailGroup" class="isomer-accordion isomer-accordion-white">